ashutoshbhatt8077/ashutoshbhatt8077/README.md

 ## 🏗️ What I'm working on
 - 🚀 Preparing for ICPC and hackathons like Flipkart Grid, Adobe Hackathon.
 - 💻 Solving Striver DSA Sheet (~350 questions completed, aiming for full completion).
-- 🌱 Learning full stack development starting with HTML, CSS, JS and moving towards backend.
+- 🌐 Completed HTML, CSS, and JavaScript; now diving into backend and full-stack development.

 ---